ranupl/ranupl/README.md

 ### 💻 &nbsp;About Me

-- 😄 &nbsp; I am a diligent and time-conscious individual, a perpetual learner with a fervent passion for development.I am eager to cultivate further technical expertise.
+- 😄 &nbsp; I am a diligent and time-conscious individual, a perpetual learner with a fervent passion for development.
+I am eager to cultivate further technical expertise.
 I approach my work with sincerity and a deep love for learning.
 - 🎓 &nbsp; Mathematics graduate (Vikaram University)👩‍💻

 ### 🛠 &nbsp;Tech Stack